-Japan Airlines is a transfer partner with Marriott.
-For every 60,000 Marriott points transferred to Japan Airlines, you will get 25,000 JAL miles, which is a 5,000-mile bonus to the usual 3:1 ratio.
+Japan Airlines is a transfer partner with Marriott Bonvoy.
+For every 60,000 Marriott Bonvoy points transferred to Japan Airlines, you will get 25,000 JAL miles, which is a 5,000-mile bonus to the usual 3:1 ratio.

 Alaska Airlines Mileage Plan

-Alaska Airlines is the go-to rewards program of choice for many travelers and credit card holders.
-They have co-branded credit cards and are Marriott transfer partners.
-They are also partnered with several luxury airline brands, one of which is Emirates.
+Alaska Airlines is the go-to rewards program of choice for many travelers and credit cardholders.
+It has co-branded credit cards and is a Marriott Bonvoy transfer partner.
+A new member of the Oneworld alliance, it is also partnered with several luxury airline brands, one of which is Emirates.

 One advantage of Alaska Airlines is the ability to add a stopover or open-jaw on one-way flights.
 Another advantage is that there are no fuel surcharges imposed on Emirates, which can save you a bundle (especially when they can run upwards of $1,700!).

-Unfortunately, Alaska Airlines now charges a ton of miles to book an Emirates first class ticket.
+Alaska Airlines Mileage Plan charges 82,500 Alaska miles for business one-way and 42,500 Alaska miles for economy one-way with ~$20 to $50 in taxes and fees.
 Remember, however, that you’ll be saving a bunch of money on fuel surcharges!

-Not only are these award prices much more expensive than using Japan Airlines’ Mileage Bank program, but your point of origin or destination must be in the U.S.
+These award prices are on par with Japan Airlines’ Mileage Bank program, but your point of origin or destination must be in the U.S.

-If you have a ton of Alaska miles sitting around, here’s how you can book an Emirates first class ticket:
+If you have a ton of Alaska miles sitting around, here’s how you can book an Emirates ticket: